Home Education Programs

 Home Education Diplomas

-Parents may choose supervisor-issued diplomas (for students graduating since the passage of Act 196 on October 31, 2014) or enroll their children in one of the diploma-granting organizations recognized by PDE.
+Parents may choose supervisor-issued diplomas (for students graduating since the passage of Act 196 of 2014 on October 31, 2014) or enroll their children in one of the diploma-granting organizations recognized by PDE.
 Both options are equally recognized by the state under the guidelines of legislation.

-For students who completed their home education programs prior to the passage of Act 196, if the home education student completed the home education graduation requirements but did not affiliate with an authorized diploma-granting organization, the school district is required to submit to PHEAA a certification that the home education program was in compliance with the home education program law so that the student may receive funding.
+For students who completed their home education programs prior to the passage of Act 196 of 2014, if the home education student completed the home education graduation requirements but did not affiliate with an authorized diploma-granting organization, the school district is required to submit to PHEAA a certification that the home education program was in compliance with the home education program law so that the student may receive funding.

 A home education program has certain legally required courses and standardized testing requirements for completing the elementary level (grades kindergarten - 6) and secondary level (grades 7-12).
 There also are requirements for a home education graduation.
 In order to ensure these requirements are met, and to document the homeschool history, transcripts should be kept by the parent.
 Those diploma-granting organizations that are recognized by PDE also keep transcripts of students enrolled in their organizations in order to award diplomas.